 - Describe incomplete fusion.

-A measurement that indicates the amount of current flowing in a circuit, which is measured in amperes or amps.
-SMAW uses 10 to 500 amps.
+The amount of current flowing in a circuit.
+Amperage is measured in amperes (A), or amps.

 The area in which electricity transfers from the electrode to the workpiece.
 The heat generated by the arc melts the base metals and filler metal during SMAW.

-A condition resulting from the interaction of an electric current and the magnetic field that the current induces.
+A condition that occurs when the arc does not follow its intended path from the electrode to the workpiece.
 Arc blow can cause excessive spatter, incomplete fusion, and porosity.

-The distance the arc stretches from the electrode to the workpiece.
-Longer arc lengths require an increased level of voltage.
+The distance that electricity must travel from the tip of the electrode to the weld puddle.
+Longer arc lengths yield higher levels of voltage.

-Moving the electrode along the workpiece opposite the direction of welding.
-The backhand technique is also known as the drag angle.
+A method of moving the electrode along the workpiece that points the electrode opposite the direction of travel.
+The backhand technique uses a drag angle.

-A metal composed of iron, carbon, and silicon that offers heat resistance and compressive strength.
-Cast iron is a ferrous metal.
+An alloy of iron, carbon, and silicon that contains at least 2.0% carbon.
+Cast iron offers heat resistance and compressive strength.

-A weld that extends completely through the thickness of the base metals.
-Joints that require complete penetration may also require weld backing.
+CJP.
+A weld condition that occurs when weld metal extends throughout the full thickness of the base metals, completely filling the joint.
+Welds that require complete joint penetration and are welded from only one side of the joint may use weld backing.

-An electrode that conducts electricity to the arc but also melts into the weld as a filler metal.
-SMAW consumable electrodes also provide shielding that protects the arc and weld pool.
+An electrode that conducts electricity to the arc but also melts into the weld as filler metal.
+SMAW consumable electrodes also provide shielding that protects the arc and weld puddle.

 An undesirable depression in a weld bead.
 A crater can cause cracking if it is not properly filled.

 The flow of electricity through a circuit.
-Current, also known as amperage, is measured in amperes, or amps, and controls the heat of the arc.
+Current strength is known as amperage and is measured in amperes (A), or amps.

-A material that removes oxygen from the molten weld pool and arc.
-Deoxidizers prevent oxygen from degrading a weld bead.
+A material that removes oxygen from the weld puddle.
+Deoxidizers prevent oxygen from ruining a weld bead.

 An irregularity in the specified and expected composition of a weld.
 A discontinuity is not always a defect.

-The position in which a welder manipulates the electrode.
-Electrode orientation refers to the work angle and the travel angle.
+The position of the electrode in relation to the workpiece and direction of travel.
+Electrode orientation includes the work angle and the travel angle.

-A discontinuity that occurs when the weld metal melts through the base metal and exceeds the specified root reinforcement on the back side of a weld.
+A discontinuity that occurs when the weld metal from one side of a joint melts through to the other side.
 Excessive penetration can be caused by too much heat, slow movement, or poor joint alignment.

 An SMAW electrode that fills a joint quickly due to the addition of iron powder in the flux.
-Fast-fill electrodes are ideal for large workpieces.
+Fast-fill electrodes melt quickly and are ideal for large workpieces.

 An SMAW electrode that solidifies quickly.
 Fast-freeze electrodes are ideal for overhead welding and correcting poor fit-up and gaps.